 For all ticket purchases and inquiries, please contact the Jerusalem Season of Culture box office at: 02-6535854 or email@example.com

 A city is merely the sum of the houses, streets, woodland, and people who live in it.
-The In-House Festival, now in its fifth year, is feeling mature enough to move out of the four walls of the city’s private homes and into the crazy urban jungle called Jerusalem where it will reflect on the current status of the city by way of its ruins, streets and veteran institutions, from inside and out, using both a personal and collective perspective.
+The In-House Festival, now in its fifth year, is breaking out of the four walls and seeping into the hidden expanses of the city – from the private and personal into the public and societal.
+By moving among abandoned structures, public institutions, hidden homes and forgotten spaces, the festival is looking to hear the city’s heartbeat.

 Artistic Director: Dafna Kron